 Hiring, training and promoting employees without objective data is a big gamble.
-It can be very costly to make employee decisions based on time or subjective opinions.
+It can be very costly to make employee decisions based on subjective opinions.

 Why rely on guesswork?

-There are objective tools which identify the people with stronger decision-making and problem-solving skills as well as the mindset and work ethic to apply them.
+There are objective tools designed to identify the people with stronger decision-making and problem-solving skills as well as the lifelong learning mindset and work ethic to apply them.
 Validated metrics are the best way to optimize the performance of employees, teams and departments.

 Practical uses of individual and group thinking data